venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 5. Retry (retry on exceptions)
 6. Fallback (fallback as last resort)

 A suitable reference order is for example auto-configured in the Spring-Boot extension.
-See the official Guides, Getting started with resilience4j-spring-boot2 about Aspect order
+See the official Guides, Getting started with resilience4j-spring-boot2 about Aspect order.

+Resilience4j is a lightweight fault tolerance designed for functional programming.

 ### Circuit Breaker